 What’s love got to do with it?
 Everything.

+Last month, I was honored to attend a capacity building day for participants in the Latino Community Foundation’s Latino Nonprofit Accelerator.
 The foundation articulates that its work—and the accelerator program itself—is guided by love.
 “We’ve always had love at the center of our theory of change for the Latino Nonprofit Accelerator.
 At LCF, we are showing the world that philanthropy is really about love, not money,” shared Masha Chernyak, vice president of programs, as she opened the day.

 The day was structured around helping the cohort organizations hone their pitch to funders before a pitch day being held in April.
 Juan Carlos Velten opened with a presentation on making a good pitch.
 I particularly valued his reminder that staff and founders in particular are challenged by their appreciation for every detail of nuanced approaches to tackling problems.
 The best pitches, he shared, break down the complexity to the core of your solution, and to why your organization does it particularly well.
 Love the solution you’re advancing to make a problem in your community better.